GIANTCRAB/hsg-membership-server/README.md

 # API Documentation

+API documentation is provided via Swagger UI.
+However, there are some things that must be noted in order to understand what is going on.

 ## Guards

 There are 3 guards in-place that checks the user's state.
 The 3 guards are [UserGuard], [MemberGuard] and [AdminGuard].